puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `String`

+Specifies the role or user who is the current owner of the objects in the specified db

 ##### `new_role`

 Data type: `String`

+Specifies the role or user who will be the new owner of these objects

 ##### `db`

 Data type: `String`

+Specifies the database to which the 'REASSIGN OWNED' will be applied

 ##### `psql_user`

 Data type: `String`

+Specifies the OS user for running psql.

 Default value: $postgresql::server::user